-- permitted A string indicating the extent to which other policies are permitted.
-A set of constants is available, defining acceptable values for this argument. - domains A list of domains from which to allow access.
+- request The incoming Diango HttpRequest. - permitted A str indicating the extent to which other policies are permitted.
+A set of constants is available, defining acceptable values for this argument. - domains An Iterable of domains from which to allow access.
 Each value may be either a domain name (e.g., "example.com") or a wildcard (e.g., ".example.com").
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.

-'''

 flashpolicies.views.no_access(request)

-'''